I am a woman biker. I rode for 135 days or 4.5 months covering 27000 km. Let me tell you this is just not enough distance to know our country – India.

 Nearly a month into my Pan India Tour I entered Himachal Pradesh after completing the first state of Jammu & Kashmir.
 I bore the harsh, cold weather of the Himalayas but missed my favorite food like milk and buttermilk.
 It was getting difficult & I was getting a bit frustrated.

 Finally, I stopped by a Dhaba which didn’t look very appealing.
-I asked for buttermilk and reply was again negative.
+I asked for buttermilk and the reply was again negative.

 Read More – 15 Day RoadTrip Across Himachal Pradesh

 I asked if no one ever consumed buttermilk in this region.
 He replied that they do have, but in the form of kadi – a delicacy made out of buttermilk.
 I requested him to serve me some and he did so gladly.
 It was steaming hot very delicious.
 I drank a bowl full of it and asked for another bowl which is when I realized that I was famished.
 So, I asked him if he had some rotis and curry.
-He went inside without replying and came out with daal and rice in a plate with ghee in it and the 2nd bowl of kadi.
+He went inside without replying and came out with daal and rice on a plate with ghee in it and the 2nd bowl of kadi.
 As soon as I finished, he gave me sugar candy saying he didn’t have any other dessert to offer.
 A very sweet gesture indeed.

 Then, I realized his wife had prepared the kadi for him and not really to serve the customers.
 I couldn’t thank him less for sharing it with me.
 Guess what, for all this, he charged me a meager 30 Rs.